 Several sites are starting to suffer damage owing to coastal erosion – Portacloy in Mayo is an example as is, in fact, the aforementioned Saint John’s Point.
 The sign at Mizen Head is little more than one letter and some stones.

-Three sites have been renovated, namely Loop Head in County Clare which isn’t yet to be seen on satellite imagery, Baltimore in Cork and Melmore Head in Donegal.
+Some sites have been renovated, namely Loop Head in County Clare, Baltimore in Cork and Melmore Head in Donegal to name a few.
 The numbers have disappeared from several sites.

 I believe at least 84 signs were put in place in the 1940s and possibly more.
 In many respects, the 1940s isn’t that long ago, in many others, it is two generations ago.
 There cannot be many people left alive who worked the days on the coastal watch.
 While I recognise the impossibility of retaining all these sites, I believe it is important that we retain a few at least.
 They served several purposes.
 Folk memory, I am told from Brandon Point in Kerry, suggests the locals were told to build them to warn German pilots not to bomb this particular spit of rock which was neutral.
 The addition of the LOP numbers made them very clearly a navigational aid however, rather than a keep out sign.